kenielf/Scripts/README.md

 ## fix-capslock
 Fixes a delay on some machines in regards to the caps lock key.

-## set scripts
+## set prefix
-Simple scripts for working environment setup, names are self explanatory.
+Every script prefixed by set will run few commands in order to setup a working environment

 ## start prefix
 Every script prefixed by start will start a service or kill it and restart it, should be used for single instance processes.